TERREMEMBER/znbase/docs/content/v2.2/quick-start/build-apps/go/ysql-gorm.md

 $ cd ./golang/gorm
 ```

-Create the `ysql_gorm` database in YugabyteDB by running the following `ysqlsh` command from the YugabyteDB home directory.
+Create the `ysql_gorm` database in ZNbaseDB by running the following `ysqlsh` command from the ZNbaseDB home directory.

 ```sh
 $ ./bin/ysqlsh -c "CREATE DATABASE ysql_gorm"